avaz7791/python-challenge/README.md

 This was achieved by the use of dictionary computation.

 There is no input from the user requiered other than the csv file.

+# Bonus

+## PyBoss
+Take an employee file and parse to update the file and output a new fiel with the following:

+	The Name column should be split into separate First Name and Last Name columns.
+	The DOB data should be re-written into MM/DD/YYYY format.
+	The SSN data should be re-written such that the first five numbers are hidden from view.
+	The State data should be re-written as simple two-letter abbreviations.

+## PyParagrapgh
+Import a text file filled with a paragraph of your choosing.
+	There are 3 text files that were used for testing

+Assess the passage for each of the following:
+	Approximate word count
+	Approximate sentence count
+	Approximate letter count (per word)
+	Average sentence length (in words)